 Three design principles

-- Observability requires a unified telemetry database
+- Observability requires a unified telemetry platform

 - Real-time investigation requires both speed and flexibility